flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-11.md

     Nike says it is "deeply concerned" by the allegations.
   card_citation: ''
 card_5:
-  card_text: "> “Ita\x19s the Rolls Royce of malts. … ita\x19s an object of beauty in its own right – almost a museum piece.”\n> \n> Martin Green, Bonhams auction house specialist, on the 60-year-old bottle of whiskey that just sold for $1.1 million dollars at auction.
+  card_text: "> “Itax19s the Rolls Royce of malts. … itax19s an object of beauty in its own right – almost a museum piece.”n> n> Martin Green, Bonhams auction house specialist, on the 60-year-old bottle of whiskey that just sold for $1.1 million dollars at auction.
 The Macallan 26, which was purchased by a private collector from Asia, is now the most expensive standard whisky bottle ever to be sold at auction.
 When first sold in 1986, the bottle cost $27,000."
   card_citation: ''
 card_10:
   card_text: |-